Eugene Oregon Real Estate Blog

 Inventory and Time on Market

-Inventory increased to 1.7 months in May.
-Total market time decreased to 34 days.
+Inventory increased to 2.9 months in November.
+Total market time increased to 52 days.

 Year-to-Date Summary